Skip to contents

 imp_type

-One of "latest" "constant" or "linear".
+One of "latest" "constant", "linear" or "linear-constant".
 In the first case, missing points are imputed with the last non-NA observation for each time series, up to max_time.
 For "constant" or "linear", missing points are imputed using stats::approx(), passing "constant" or "linear" to the method argument, and points outside of the range of observed values are replaced with the nearest non-NA point.
 This is equivalent to rule = 2 in stats::approx() for each time series.
 The difference between "latest" and "constant" is that the latter allows control over the maximum number of time points to impute backwards (using max_time) whereas the former doesn't.
 Additionally, "constant" will impute outside of the observed range of values at the beginning of the time series, whereas "latest" won't.
+Finally, the "linear-constant" option will apply linear imputation where possible, but will revert to the "constant" method for any time series with only one observation, which would otherwise throw an error for "linear".

 max_time